 Data Glossary

-This glossary, compiled by the Office of Data, Analytics, & Insitutional Research, serves a reference.
+This glossary, compiled by the Office of Data, Analytics, & Insitutional Research, serves as a reference.
 It is a work in progress and has not yet been evaluated by all areas on campus.
+Several terms have been reviewed and andorsed by the Data Management Council, and can be shown by using the filter feature on this page.

 Filter Panel